-Abbas Akhavan (born in Tehran, Iran; lives in Montreal, QC, Canada)practice includes site-specific installation, sculpture, video, and performance.
-Akhavan received his BFA from Concordia University, Montreal and his MFA from the University of British Columbia, Vancouver.
-He is the recipient of the Sobey Art Award (2015), Abraaj Group Art Prize (2014), and Berliner Kunstpreis (2012).
+Abbas Akhavan (born in 1977, Tehran, Iran; lives and works in Montreal, Canada) works in mediums ranging from site-specific ephemeral installations to drawing, video, sculpture, and performance.
+Abbas received his BFA from Concordia University, Montreal and his MFA from the University of British Columbia, Vancouver.
+He is the recipient of the 2015 Sobey Art Award; the 2014 Abraaj Group Art Prize; and the 2012 Berliner Kunstpreis.

 Small Arms Inspection Building

 Small Arms Inspection Building was originally part of a large munitions plant built in 1940 before it was acquired and renovated as an art centre by the City of Mississauga in 2018.
 With its female dominated workforce, Small Arms Limited manufactured thousands of rifles daily for the Canadian and Allied forces in WWII.
 In 1990, the TRCA conducted an environmental audit of the site, revealing the presence of polychlorinated biphenyl, volatile organic compounds, and combustible gases across nineteen acres.
 More than 70,000 tons of contaminated radioactive soil was removed to eventually transform the Arsenal Lands into a park.

 1352 Lakeshore Road East